-I like walking through parks at the end of a day’s work.
-London is good for parks.
-This one was Greenwich Park.
+I like walking through parks at the end of a day of work.
+This one was Greenwich Park in London.
 Walking alongside me was Andrea, a coach and fellow facilitator.
-I was in the midst of a very challenging couple of weeks with a client organisation, and immediately started offloading all my problems onto poor unsuspecting Andrea.
+I was in the middle of a very challenging couple of weeks with a client organisation, and immediately started offloading all my problems onto poor unsuspecting Andrea.
 She patiently listened to my rantings and ravings, and echoed many of my problems and concerns.
 It turned out that she was facing several similar issues with her telco client organisation to those that I was facing with my retail client organisation.

 As we talked and echoed each other, I felt as if we were gradually getting clearer on our issues, and that certain strategies and solutions were emerging.
 I felt my spirits slowly lift, and by the end of the walk I felt ready — dare I say enthusiastic — to go back to my client with a renewed confidence and to act on the new insights I’d gained.